APEFOOD/debug-apefood/README.md

 ## Debug APEFOOD

 A bug tracker for all my porfolio projects.
 More info coming soon..

+#TODO
+- Add components
+- Finish the UI